jrshittu/mastering_sql/README.md

 ## SQL <a name="sql"></a>

 **SQL stands for Structured Query Language**.
-It is a language used to communicate with a database.
+It is a language used to interacte and modify a database.
 You can use **SQL** to manipulate databases and retrieve records.
 ![SQL](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ogikbve1oj40jxgzg7l5.PNG)

 SQL is widely used.
 It is a standard language that comes in many varieties.
 The most popular are MySQL and SQLite.
 For this tutorial you will be using <a href="https://sqlitebrowser.org/blog/version-3-12-0-released/">SQLite</a>.